vmactions/omnios-vm/README.md

     - uses: actions/checkout@v4
     - name: Test
       id: test
-      uses: vmactions/solaris-vm@v1
+      uses: vmactions/omnios-vm@
       with:
-        release: 11.4
+        release: r151046
 ...
 ```

-All the supported releases are here: [Solaris  11.4](conf)
+All the supported releases are here: [OmniOS  r151046, r151048](conf)

 # Under the hood

-We use Qemu and Libvirt to run the Solaris VM.
+We use Qemu and Libvirt to run the OmniOS VM.